 India 2014 (Cohort IX Trip)

-Led by Dr. Arpana Inman, Professor of Counseling Psychology and Chair, Department of Education & Human Services, at Lehigh University, Cohort IX will travel to India in January 2014.
+Led by Dr. Arpana Inman, Professor of Counseling Psychology and Chair, Department of Education & Human Services, at Lehigh University, Cohort IX will travel to India in December 2013 to January 2014.
 For a terrific overview of Dr. Inman's experience in her own words, please check out this video from the College of Education.
 This page has been designed to answer any questions and alleviate any concerns you may have about the GC students' trip this winter.
 We have compiled a variety of links and information and we hope you will take advantage of what this site has to offer.
 If there is something you feel we have left out, please do not hesitate to contact the staff of the Global Citizenship office at any time.

 We are pleased to announce that the 2013-2014 intersession trip is to India!